Ancient Vessels

 $500,000 protection

 Yet the SS America met the competition and over the years attracted many loyal customers.
 This was accomplished by offering luxurious First Class facilities with service that was superlative yet genuine and friendly.
-In addition she offered something no other ship had, a piece of America at sea, a more democratic spirit; a fresh new world appeal.
+In addition, ship America offered something no other ship had, a piece of America at sea, a more democratic spirit; a fresh new world appeal.

 SS America possessed strikingly handsome lines.
 She presented a sleek and most dynamic appearance as her tall prow was severely flared and had a slight 'clipper' rake.
 Topping her well-proportioned superstructure were two squat oval shaped funnels, both were equipped with 'San-pan' tops.
 This 'San Pan' design was featured upon her sister ship United States and was in fact then duplicated onto the cargo ships of the same line as a trademark.